sherrytp/overwatch-data-engineer/README.md

     - Storage Admin
     - Storage Object Admin
     - Viewer
+    > **_WARNING:_** As a proof of concept, the project creates a service account with the permission of `BigQuery Admin`, `Service Account Key Admin`, `Storage Insights Collector Service`, `Storage Object Creator` and `Storage Object Viewer`, which might not be the best security practice.
+Any suggestions welcome on connecting GCE with Airflow in a dockerised setting in Terraform for this specific use case.

 3. Download the Service Account credentials and put inside the `terraform` folder.
 4. On the Google console, enable the following APIs:
     - IAM API